-Kilgraston is the only school in Scotland with equestrian facilities on campus, giving girls the unique ability to ride regularly, on-site, as an extra-curricular activity.
+Kilgraston is the only school in Scotland with equestrian facilities on campus, giving pupils the unique ability to ride regularly, on-site, as an extra-curricular activity.

 Lessons take place daily after school and at weekends in our 60 x 40m floodlit arena.
 Whether aspiring to ride for the school team or having never ridden before there is something for everyone.
 All levels are catered for from beginners to competitive riders and sessions are tailored according to the abilities of each rider.
 The emphasis is on progression, variety and fun.

 Lesson numbers are restricted to ensure a high level of tuition and our riding school horses and ponies are hand picked for their excellent temperaments.
 Our teaching staff posses a wealth of experience and are all fully qualified.
 We have 3 full time members of staff on the yard, Rachael MacLean is our equestrian manager and our first port of call for booking lessons.
 Rachael is a BHS registered instructor, UKCC level 2 equestrian coach and has been teaching riding for 13 years.
 Briagha Rogers is BHS Level 2 groom and Elizabeth Clarke is also a BHS Level 2 groom.